FAQs

 • superannuation (if you have accessed it).

-The best way to increase your odds of being first-in-line to purchase a property that meets your preferred criteria when it becomes available for sale is to follow these steps.
+The best way to increase your odds of being first-in-line to purchase a property that meets your preferred criteria is to follow these steps:

 1. Keep your borrowing information up-to-date and have a valid finance pre-approval ready to send the property’s real estate agent – this will ensure you are put on the list of interested buyers.